 Caesar announced that he was going to return to Rome and run for consul again.
 The Roman Senate replied that he must give up the command of his army first.
 Caesar refused and the Senate said he was a traitor.
 Caesar began to march his army to Rome.

 Caesar took control of Rome in 49 BC and spent the next 18 months fighting Pompey.
 He finally defeated Pompey, chasing him all the way to Egypt.
-When he reached Egypt, the young Pharaoh, Ptolemy VIII, had Pompey killed and presented his head to Caesar as a gift.
+When he reached Egypt, the young Pharaoh, Ptolemy XIII, had Pompey killed and presented his head to Caesar as a gift.

 Dictator of Rome

 In 46 BC Caesar returned to Rome.
 He was now the most powerful man in the world.
 The Senate made him dictator for life and he ruled like a king.
 He made many changes to Rome.
 He put his own supporters in the Senate.
 He built new buildings and temples in the city of Rome.
 He even changed the calendar to the now famous Julian calendar with 365 days and a leap year.

 Some people in Rome felt that Caesar was too powerful.
 They were worried that his rule would put an end to the Roman Republic.
 They plotted to kill him.
 The leaders of the plot were Cassius and Brutus.
 On March 15, 44 BC Caesar entered the Senate.
 A number of men ran up to him and began to attack him and killed him.
 He was stabbed 23 times.

 Caesar was once kidnapped by pirates while still a young man.
 He joked with them that he would have them executed once he was free.
 They laughed, but Caesar had the last laugh when he later captured them and had them killed.

 Caesar's uncle was Gaius Marius, a famous war hero known for reorganizing the Roman army.

 The date of Caesar's death, March 15th, is also called the Ides of March.